-- Algorithmic problem.
+- · Algorithmic problem.
 Precisely defined relation between input and output. - Algorithm.
 Method to solve an algorithmic problem. - Discrete and unambiguous steps. - Mathematical abstraction of a program. - Data structure.
 Method for organizing data to enable queries and updates.

-Example: Find max
+Example: Find Max

 - Find max.
-Given a array A[0..n-1], find an index i, such that A[i] is maximal. - Input.
+Given an array A[0..n-1], find an index i, such that A[i] is maximal. - Input.
 Array A[0..n-1]. - Output.
-An index i such that A[i] ≥ A[j] for all indices j ≠ i. - · Algorithm. - Process A from left-to-right and maintain value and index of maximal value seen so far. - Return index.
+An index i such that $A[i] \ge A[j]$ for all indices $j \ne i$. - · Algorithm. - · Process A from left to right and maintain value and index of maximal value seen so far. - · Return index.